dnvriend/spray-crypter/README.md

 Point the browser to the following url (change the port to your mapped port):

     http://192.168.99.99:49154/web/index.html

+## Creating the image
+Inside Vagrant navigate to

+    $ cd /spray-crypter

+Then type

+	$ sudo docker build --rm -t dnvriend/crypter .

+This image is more advanced, try giving it arguments:

+    $ sudo docker run -d -P --env PASS_PHRASE=abcdefghijklmnop --name mycrypt dnvriend/crypter

+## Pusing the image to [docker hub](https://hub.docker.com/)
+This is just an example:

+	$ sudo docker push dnvriend/crypter

 # Creating one jar
 For distribution of our Spray applications, we can use the one-jar plugin, just type: